Limits on the Precision of Catenane Molecular Motors: Insights from Thermodynamics and Molecular Dynamics Simulations: Discussion

-{\em Discussion.---} The TUR has attracted great interest because it offers a generic inequality connecting motor precision with thermodynamics, but the generality of the result can obscure the fact that far-from-equilibrium machines can operate far from the TUR bound.
-Indeed, in our simulations of an artificial catenane motor, we have shown that the fluctuations in current deviate from the TUR bound by five to six orders of magnitude.
-Even when the inequality is loose, we have demonstrated that Eqs.~\eqref{eq:minmodeltur} and~\eqref{eq:minmodelentrtur} can quantitatively relate entropy production to current fluctuations via a minimal Markov model, thereby rationalizing why the simulated data mirror the TUR.
-The connection further allows us to ascribe the deviation from the TUR to both the large free energy difference of fuel decomposition (\(\beta\Delta\mu\)) and low current from lack of coupling (\(\eta\)) between fuel decomposition and ring movement.
-These are clearly important factors in considering motor performance \cite{borsley2022tuning, borsley2022chemical}, and the minimal model immediately highlights them.
+The TUR has attracted great interest because the inequality connecting motor precision with thermodynamics is generic, but the generality of the result can obscure the fact that far-from-equilibrium machines can operate far from the TUR bound.
+Indeed, in our simulations of an artificial catenane motor, we have shown that the fluctuations in current deviate from the TUR bound by 5---6 orders of magnitude.
+Even when the TUR is loose, we have here demonstrated that we can closely approximate the fluctuations in terms of the TUR via the rescaling of Eq.~\eqref{eq:Jrescaled} and~\eqref{eq:Nrescaled}.
+This connection allows us to attribute the observed deviations from the TUR to both the large free energy difference driving fuel decomposition (\(\beta\Delta\mu\) ranged from \(74\) to \(118\) for our numerical experiments) and the low current from lack of coupling between fuel decomposition and ring movement (\(\eta_{\rm eff}\) ranged from 0 to 0.11).
+Both \(\Delta \mu\) and coupling are clearly important factors in considering motor performance \cite{borsley2022tuning, borsley2022chemical}, and \(f(\beta \Delta \mu / 2\)) and \(g(\eta_{\rm eff}, \eta_{\rm eff}, \lambda_{\rm eff})\) now quantitatively highlight their impact on current fluctuations in these catenane motors.